Gill Sans: Usage

-An additional development which reduced Gill Sans' dominance was the arrival of phototypesetting, which allowed typefaces to be printed from photographs on film and (especially in display use – hot metal continued for some body text setting for longer) massively increased the range of typefaces that could cheaply be used.
+An additional development which reduced Gill Sans' dominance was the arrival of phototypesetting, which allowed typefaces to be printed from photographs on film and (especially in display use; hot metal continued for some body text setting for longer) massively increased the range of typefaces that could cheaply be used.
 Dry transfers like Letraset had a similar effect for smaller projects; their sans-serif Compacta and Stephenson Blake's Impact exemplified the design trends of the period by choosing dense, industrial designs.
 Of the period from the 1930s to 1950s, when he was growing up, James Mosley would later write: The Monotype classics dominated the typographical landscape ... in Britain, at any rate, they were so ubiquitous that, while their excellent quality was undeniable, it was possible to be bored by them and to begin to rebel against the bland good taste that they represented.
 In fact we were already aware by 1960 that they might not be around to bore us for too long.
 The death of metal type ... seemed at last to be happening.

-While extremely popular in Britain, and to a lesser extent in European printing, Gill Sans did not achieve popularity with American printers in the hot metal era, with most preferring gothic designs like Franklin Gothic and geometric designs like Futura and Monotype's own Twentieth Century.
-Gill Sans therefore particularly achieved worldwide popularity after the close of the metal type era and in the phototypesetting and digital era, when it became a system font on Macintosh computers and Microsoft Office.
-One use of Gill's work in the United States in this period, however, was a custom wordmark and logo made by Gill for Poetry magazine in 1930 based on Gill Sans.
+While it was extremely popular in Britain, and to a lesser extent in European printing, Gill Sans did not achieve popularity with American printers in the hot metal era, with most preferring gothic typefaces like Franklin Gothic, as well as geometric designs like Futura and Monotype's own Twentieth Century.
+Gill Sans thus particularly achieved worldwide popularity after the close of the metal type era and in the phototypesetting and digital era, when it became a system font on Macintosh computers and Microsoft Office.
+One use of Gill's work in the United States in this period, however, was a custom wordmark and logo made by Gill in 1930 for Poetry magazine, based on Gill Sans.
 Its editor Harriet Monroe had seen Gill's work in London.

-The BBC adopted the typeface as its corporate typeface in 1997 for many but not all purposes, including on its logo.
+In 1997, the BBC adopted the typeface as its corporate typeface for many but not all purposes, including on its logo.
 Explaining the change, designer Martin Lambie-Nairn said that "by choosing a typeface that has stood the test of time, we avoid the trap of going down a modish route that might look outdated in several years' time".
 This was not Gill's only association with the BBC, as he had designed sculptures and other artwork that are on display at the broadcaster's London headquarters, Broadcasting House.
-In 2017, the BBC began to phase out Gill Sans in favour of a proprietary corporate font family, "Reith" (named after its first general manager John Reith), which was designed to be more legible on mobile devices, and did not require licensing for continued use.
+In 2017, the BBC began to phase out Gill Sans in favour of "Reith" (named after its first general manager John Reith), a proprietary corporate font family designed to be more legible on mobile devices, and did not require licensing for continued use.
 The font was adopted by the BBC's corporate logo in 2021.